My shopping cart

 Some charities that Lewis supports include:

-Known as the king of the rant, LEWIS BLACK uses his trademark style of comedic yelling and animated finger-pointing to skewer anything and anyone that gets under his skin.
+Known as the King of Rant, LEWIS BLACK uses his trademark style of comedic yelling and animated finger-pointing to skewer anything and anyone that gets under his skin.
 His comedic brilliance lies in his ability to make people laugh at the absurdities of life, with topics that include current events, social media, politics and anything else that exposes the hypocrisy and madness he sees in the world.

 He fell in love with the theatre at age 12, after seeing his first play, which led to pursuing a career in drama.
 Degrees followed from the University of North Carolina and Yale Drama School, with a stint in Colorado owning a theatre with a group of friends in the interim.
 During his tenure at UNC, Black ventured into stand-up, performing at Cat’s Cradle in Chapel Hill.
 Stand-up was a steady presence as he pursued his career in theatre.